-Section .
+Section 11.07 11.06.
 Separate Counterparts .
 This Agreement may be executed by the parties hereto in separate counterparts, each of which when so executed and delivered shall be an original, but all such counterparts shall together constitute but one and the same instrument.

-Section .
+Section 11.08 11.07.
 Successors and Assigns .
-All covenants and agreements contained herein shall be binding upon, and inure to the benefit of, the Owner Trustee and its successors and assigns and the Certificate Holder and its successors and permitted assigns, all as herein provided. .
+All covenants and agreements contained herein shall be binding upon, and inure to the benefit of, the Owner Trustee and its successors and assigns and the Certificate Holder and its successors and permitted assigns, all as herein provided.
+Any request, notice, direction, consent, waiver or other instrument or action by the Certificate Holder shall bind the successors and assigns of the Certificate Holder.

+Section 11.08 Section 11.09.
 No Petition .
 Notwithstanding any prior termination of this Agreement, the Owner Trustee and the Certificate Holder, by accepting the Certificate, and each Lender, by accepting the benefits of this Agreement, shall not, prior to the date which is one year and one day after the termination of this Agreement, acquiesce, petition or otherwise invoke the process of any court or governmental authority for the purpose of commencing or sustaining a case against the Trust under any federal or state bankruptcy, insolvency or similar law or appointing a receiver, liquidator, assignee, trustee, custodian, sequestrator or other similar official of the Trust or any substantial part of its property, or making a general assignment for the benefit of creditors, or ordering the winding up or liquidation of the affairs of the Trust.

-Section .
+Section 11.10 11.09.
 Headings .
 The Table of Contents and the headings of the various Articles and Sections herein are for convenience of reference only and shall not define or limit any of the terms or provisions hereof.